Can I claim my Travel & Subsistence (T&S) expenses?

 - are paid to you as an employee from Champion Contract Services Limited

-- are paid only from the funds you generate whilst working through Champion Contract Services Limited
+- are paid only from the funds you generate whilst working through Champion Contract Services Limited and are specific to the assignment that you are working on

 An amount equivalent to your income tax rate can be reclaimed on all other expenses incurred wholly, exclusively and necessary in the performance of your employment duties via the self-assessment tax return process at the end of each tax year.